Constraining minimally extended varying speed of light by cosmological chronometers

 \section{Review of meVSL}

-The application of the Robertson-Walker (RW) metric to general relativity led to the success of modern cosmology.
-The so-called standard model (SM) is considered a flat $\Lambda$CDM model.
+The application of the Robertson-Walker (RW) metric to GR led to the success of modern cosmology.
+The so-called SM is considered a flat $\Lambda$CDM model.
 However, despite the success of the SM, it is also true that there is still tension between cosmological parameters in some observations.
 Therefore, it is crucial to reconsider and test the alternative of the SM or its foundation.
-As an alternative, we propose the so-called meVSL model in which physical constants vary over cosmic time, which still satisfies local electromagnetism and thermodynamics \cite{Lee:2020zts}.
-We review this model in this section.
+As an alternative, we propose the so-called meVSL model in which physical constants vary over cosmic time, which still satisfies local electromagnetism and thermodynamics \citet{2021JCAP...08..054L}.
+We briefly review this model in this section.